-1. Maxillary Sinuses:
+1- Maxillary Sinuses:

 It is the largest of the sinuses, with an average capacity of 15 ml in the adult.
 It is pyramidal in shape and occupies the body of maxilla.
 The base lies medially, the apex is in the zygomatic portion of the maxilla.
-Medial wall is the wall between the sinus and the nasal fossa.
+Medial wall is the wall between the sinus and the nasal fossa. because of its position (up) it is liable for infection.